rewiringamerica/incentive-data-llm/README.md

 #### Text Generation Review

 At this point, you should have a `.txt` for every URL.

+1. Go through the text files and ensure that each one is populated.
+Occasionally websites are Javascript-oriented so the HTML doesn't have any meaningful text to extract.
+If that's the case, you'll need to generate these incentives manually later.
-Optionally, go through the text files and clean them up – that could be removing text from the beginning or end that isn't incentive-related, cleaning up tables that didn't parse well, etc. You might need to open the original website or PDF in some cases (there are typically extensions for your code editor so you can do these side-by-side).
+2. Clean up the txt files.
+That could be removing text from the beginning or end that isn't incentive-related, cleaning up tables that didn't parse well, etc. You might need to open the original website or PDF in some cases (there are typically extensions for your code editor so you can do these side-by-side).
+You also may want to delete any incentives from the txt files that we don't care about (i.e., refrigerator, lawn equipment, etc).

 If you don't want to send a particular row to the LLM for any reason, just clear out the text or delete the file.
 You can also add `index` to the `tags` field of the metadata CSV (or metadata file) as described above.